-Master of Science (Botany) Semester-IV (Session: 2022-23) Structure and Metabolism of Plant Hormones MBTL - 4072
+Session: 2023-24 Master of Science (Botany) Semester-IV Course Title: Structure and Metabolism of Plant Hormones Course Code: MBTL - 4072

-CO1: Understand the history and role of different types of plant hormones in growth and development of plants.
+CO1: Understand role of different types of plant hormones in growth and development of plants.

-CO2: Understand the mechanism of common plant hormones, bioassays and their commercial use.

-CO3: Understand biosynthesis, action and uses New class plant hormones.

-CO4: Relate microbial association with the production of growth regulators.
+- CO2: Understand the mechanism of action and bioassays of plant hormones and their commercial use. - CO3: Relate microbial association with the production of growth regulators. - CO4: Understand biosynthesis of different plant growth regulators.

-Master of Science (Botany) Semester-IV (Session: 2022-23) Structure and Metabolism of Plant Hormones MBTL - 4072
+Session: 2023-24 Master of Science (Botany) Semester-IV Course Title: Structure and Metabolism of Plant Hormones Course Code: MBTL - 4072